-Poor quality of housing for elderly people can have negative effects on the health and well-being of the occupants.
-This is mitigated through funding for maintenance of the housing portfolio.
+Poor quality of housing for elderly people can have negative effects on the health and wellbeing of the occupants.
+This is mitigated through funding for maintenance of Council's housing portfolio.

 Community property makes an important contribution to the social wellbeing of our community: